joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/assignments/assignment_4_interactivedeveloping.md

 # Assignment: Interactive Development Workflow

 ## Objectives
-When developing your code, remeber to keep a tight feedback loop.
+When developing your code, remember to keep a tight feedback loop.
 You can do so:
 - Using print statements and boiler plates [3 Steps](#developing-with-print-statements).
 - Using modules and autoreload [4 Steps](#modules-and-autoreload).
 - Using interactive debugging [3 Steps](#interactive-debuggind).